hannahcancode/arduino-with-artoo/README.md

       * Similar sensor_to_led.rb, this program takes input from an analog photo sensor, and turn rows of LEDs on or off depending on the intensity.
 The columns will 'dance' across the display.

-      * The sensor is connected on A0 and the LEDs are connected as above in display.rb (n.b. this uses one less row than display.rb to avoid hitting pin 2, which is Tx on my arduino).
+      * The sensor is connected on A0 and the LEDs are connected as above in display.rb (n.b. this uses one less row than display.rb (misses R1, R2, R7 and R8) to avoid hitting pin 2, which is Tx on my arduino).

   4. temperature.rb